Table of Contents

 - Reports: provide insights into biomarker levels associated with health conditions, may be used for health-related purposes in consultation with medical professionals

 - Everlywell Cost: $49-$399

-- Complementary products: Nebula Genomics (whole genome sequencing for $299)
+- Complementary products: Nebula Genomics (Whole Genome Sequencing)

 This is a review of Everlywell (Everly Well), a Texas-based at-home lab testing company founded in 2015 by CEO Julia Cheek.
-The company became famous after it was featured on ABC’s Shark Tank and receiving an investment from Lori Greiner.
+The company became famous after it was featured on ABC’s Shark Tank.
+The Everlywell Shark Tank episode provided the company with a investment from Lori Greiner.
 Cheek says she was inspired to start the company when she encountered high costs and long waiting times for routine lab tests.

 Everlywell offers 30 at-home testing kits that use blood, saliva, urine, or a vaginal swab to test for certain health conditions.
 Some of their most popular products include tests for thyroid function, metabolism factors, and chronic inflammation, and vitamin D deficiency.
 Cheek reports that the direct-to-consumer success of 23andMe has had a big influence on her business.
 Like the DNA site, Cheek wants to expand her product to be widely available in retail stores.

 Each Everlywell test includes instructions and sample collection tools.
-The samples are processed in a CLIA-certified lab and review by a board-certified physician is included in the price.
-Results are typically available within 5 business days and can be accessed through a secure platform from any device.
+The samples are processed in a CLIA-certified lab and reviewed by a board-certified physician is included in the price.
+Results are typically available within 5 business days from the lab receiving the sample and can be accessed through a secure platform from any device.